-- 6.1 The Review of Effectiveness has entailed reviewing the activities in place around the Council's main governance arrangements, as set out in the Local Code of Corporate Governance and associated key processes, engagement with senior officers across services in respect of these arrangements and taking account of the findings from a range of existing reports including external regulator reports. - 6.2 Each section of the Council's Local Code of Corporate Governance has been set out in Section 6 below, alongside other key governance arrangements, and a review of their effectiveness undertaken and proposals for improvement made, where deemed appropriate. - 6.3 Core Principle A Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of law - 6.3.1 The Council is accountable not only for how much it spends, but also for how it uses the resources under its stewardship.
+- 6.1 The Review of Effectiveness has entailed reviewing the activities in place around the Council's main governance arrangements, as set out in the Local Code of Corporate Governance and associated key processes, engagement with senior officers across services in respect of these arrangements and taking account of the findings from a range of existing reports including external regulator reports. - 6.2 Each section of the Council's Local Code of Corporate Governance has been set out from Section 6.3 below, alongside other key governance arrangements, and a review of their effectiveness undertaken and proposals for improvement made, where deemed appropriate. - 6.3 Core Principle A Behaving with integrity, demonstrating strong commitment to ethical values and respecting the rule of law - 6.3.1 The Council is accountable not only for how much it spends, but also for how it uses the resources under its stewardship.
 This includes accountability for performance, both positive and negative, and for the outcomes achieved.
 In addition, the Council has an overarching responsibility to serve the public interest in adhering to the requirements of legislation and government policies.
 It is essential that, as a whole, it can demonstrate the appropriateness of decisions and actions, and have arrangements in place to encourage and ensure compliance with ethical values and to respect the rule of law.

-Local Code of Corporate Sub-Principle Review of Effectiveness During 2022/23 Governance Requirements Elected Councillor and Officer Codes of Conduct - setting out the standards of behaviour to be followed based on the principles of integrity, honesty, impartiality and objectivity. integrity The Council's Constitution sets out the standards of behaviour expected of elected Councillors and Officers through Codes of Conduct and Rules of Procedure.
-Committee meetings were held in line with the Council's Code of Conduct.
+Local Code of Corporate Governance Requirements Sub- Principle Review of Effectiveness During 2023/24 Elected Councillor and Officer Codes of Conduct - setting out the standards of behaviour to be followed based on the principles of integrity, honesty, impartiality and objectivity. with integrity The Council's Constitution sets out the standards of behaviour expected of elected Members and Officers through Codes of Conduct and Rules of Procedure, with Committee meetings during the year held in line with the Council's Code of Conduct.
+All elected Members have signed the 'Memorandum of Understanding' protocol which was endorsed by Council in 2021.
+This document, along with the Members' Code of Conduct, forms part of the ethical code which binds all elected Members of the Council.
 From a Council Officer perspective, local induction arrangements were in place that set out, amongst other things, expected standards of behaviour.
-Alongside this, an officer guide was in place and corporate Manager Briefings delivered.
+In parallel, the 'basic rules' booklet has been updated and is distributed to new staff as part of their starter paperwork.